 This annual report consists of a series of financial statements, prepared in accordance with the Governmental Accounting Standards Board Statement No. 35, Basic Financial Statements-and Management's Discussion and Analysis-for Public Colleges and Universities.
 These financial statements differ significantly, in both form and the accounting principles used, from prior financial statements presented.
-The financial statements presented in prior years focused on the accountability of funds, while these statements focus on the financial condition of the College, the results of operations, and cash flows of the College as a whole.
+The financial statements focus on the financial condition of the College, the results of operations, and cash flows of the College as a whole.